casper-network/docs/source/docs/casper/design/casper-design.md

 ## Execution Semantics {#execution-semantics-head}

-The Casper Network is a decentralized computation platform.
+A Casper network is a decentralized computation platform.
 This section describes aspects of the Casper computational model.

 ### Measuring Computational Work {#execution-semantics-gas}

 Computation is done in a [WebAssembly (Wasm)](https://webassembly.org/) interpreter, allowing any programming language which compiles to Wasm to become a smart contract language for the Casper blockchain.
-Similar to Ethereum, Casper uses [`Gas`](/economics/gas-concepts/) to measure computational work in a way which is consistent from node to node in a Casper Network.
+Similar to Ethereum, Casper uses [`Gas`](/economics/gas-concepts/) to measure computational work in a way that is consistent from node to node in a Casper network.
 Each Wasm opcode is assigned a `Gas` cost, and the amount of gas spent is tracked by the runtime with each opcode executed by the interpreter.

 Costs for opcode instructions on the Casper Mainnet network can be found [here](https://github.com/casper-network/casper-node/blob/dev/resources/production/chainspec.toml#L115).